-Shortcut: No obligation instant life insurance quotes will be displayed immediately by filling out the form on the left or above (mobile) this article.
+Shortcut: No obligation instant life insurance quotes will be displayed immediately by filling out the form on the left.
 To learn more about life insurance and alcohol abuse, please continue reading below.

 You may have already been denied for life insurance.
 You may have been told you can’t get approved.